bitc0de/Reverse-Shell-to-Clipboard/README.md

 If you don't have it copied to /usr/local/bin you will have to use it as ./rs2c inside the folder where it is hosted.
 If you have it copied to /usr/local/bin you can use it from any folder with rs2c command.
+You can generate a reverse shell for the following languages: java, bash, perl, python, php, ruby and for netcat

 ```bash
 $ rs2c python 10.10.10.139 4444
 >[*] Reverse shell copied to clipboard